 A Year of Letting Go and Finding Balance

 This past year has been a journey of high highs and some very real lows.
-Life was beautiful and busy—baseball tournaments, family travel, and a big trip to Japan.
-I have to admit I let loose with food, didn’t always make the best choices, and definitely didn’t get the rest I needed.
-Jet lag, travel stress, and just trying to keep up left me running on empty more often than I’d like to admit.
+Life was beautiful but busy—baseball tournaments, family travel, and a big trip to Japan.
+I’ll be the first to admit I let loose with food, didn’t always make the best choices, and definitely didn’t get the rest I needed.
+Between the jet lag, travel stress, and just trying to keep up with the kids, I was running on empty more often than I’d like to admit.

 I brushed it off as “just life” until my body stopped asking for rest and started demanding it.
 My Trigeminal Neuralgia (TN) flared up worse than it has in years.
-I realized I hadn’t truly been taking care of myself.
-I was frustrated with myself for letting things slip after doing so well.
-I’d been running on autopilot, pushing myself aside, and missing the signs my body was sending.
-So for 2025, I’m shifting focus.
-I’m not chasing perfection or quick fixes.
-I’m leaning into something gentler: mindful, balanced living.
+It was a loud signal from my nervous system that I hadn’t actually been taking care of myself.
+Honestly, I was frustrated for letting things slip after doing so well for so long.
+I’d been running on autopilot, pushing my own needs aside, and completely missing the signs my body was sending me.

 Physical Health: Nourishing Without Obsessing

-Movement is key, but only in ways that genuinely feel good.
+Movement is key, but only in ways that actually feel good.
 I’m choosing walks outside, gentle stretching, or slow yoga flows—anything that brings me back into my body without burning me out.
-My goal is to listen to what my body needs and move in ways that are truly nourishing, letting go of any pressure for intense workouts.
+My goal is to listen to my body and move in ways that are nourishing, letting go of the pressure for intense workouts.

 Emotional Health: Embracing My Feelings

 Emotionally, I realized I’d been in survival mode for too long.
-I was so busy getting through the day that I stopped checking in with how I was really doing.
-There were moments I felt disconnected—like I was floating through life without truly being present.
-That numbness?
-It was my sign that something needed to change.
+I was so busy getting through the day that I stopped checking in with how I was actually doing.
+There were moments I felt disconnected—like I was floating through life without being present.
+That numbness was my sign that something needed to change.

 So this year, I’m creating more space to feel.
-Whether that means crying when I need to, laughing more often, or simply taking a quiet moment to breathe, doing things I once loved or enjoyed—I’m giving myself permission to slow down and sit with my emotions, not just power through them.
+Whether that means crying when I need to, laughing more often, or taking a quiet moment to breathe and do things I once enjoyed—I’m giving myself permission to slow down and sit with my emotions instead of just powering through them.

 One of the biggest changes I’m making is cutting down on social media.
-I realized how drained and distracted it often left me.
-So I’m setting intentional “off” times—no scrolling during certain hours, more face-to-face connection, more time to just be.
+I realized how drained and distracted it often left me, so I’m setting intentional “off” times.
+No scrolling during certain hours means more face-to-face connection and more time to just be.

 Choosing Presence Over Pressure

 Worrying has always been my thing—especially when I feel like I’ve lost control.
 But I’ve learned the hard way that stress only makes things worse, especially with chronic pain.
 This year, I’m choosing to pause.
 To breathe.
-To use tools that ground me, like journaling or simply stepping outside for a moment of calm.
+To use tools that ground me, like journaling or practicing a moment of calm outside.

 I’m reminding myself that I don’t need to do everything or be everything.
 I just need to show up—with intention, with love, and with the awareness that healing happens in small, everyday choices.